tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 #### Environment attribute enrichments

 In addition to tags, VM watch also checks the eligibility `<insert link to collector page>` of the signals before execution.
 The `environmentattributes` can be specified to help VM watch determine the eligibility of each signal for execution.
 For instance, if outbound traffic has been disabled on a VM, this information can be provided to VM watch.
-This will ensure that any outbound network-related signal execution will be marked as ineligible.
+This ensures that any outbound network-related signal execution will be marked as ineligible.
 ```
 {
    "vmWatchSettings": {